andytsunami/psn-lib/README.md

 `http://uk.playstation.com/psn/mypsn/trophies/detail/?title=4`
 Id is **4**.
 It can also be retrieved by `PsnGameData.getTitleLinkId()`

+**Trophy Index** is the index in which the trophy resides in a game.

 ##Network
 The client uses `com.krobothsoftware.commons.network` package as a helper for doing network connections, handling cookies, and authorizations.